 - Voice Recognition

-The development stage consists of two main parts:
+The coffee shop app development stage consists of two main parts:

 - iOS & Android development

 Now we’ll estimate the development time for these parts.
 You should understand that this estimate depends on many factors including technologies used, number of features, app complexity, and number of screens.
 Here are the average times for developing iOS, Android, and backend parts of a coffee shop app:

 - iOS & Android — 250–320 hours per platform